Code-Institute-Submissions/SteveMiller7-P4-Hannahs-Nails_SepResub/README.md

 ![features-login](https://res.cloudinary.com/millermayhem/image/upload/v1654779787/Screenshot_2022-06-09_at_14.02.27_r0wtl9.png)
 ![features-logout](https://res.cloudinary.com/millermayhem/image/upload/v1654779812/Screenshot_2022-06-09_at_14.03.17_wvbwhs.png)

-The site features the ability to register in order to make, edit and delete bookings.
+The site includes the ability to register and log in.
-The booking features open up once logged in.
+Additional features open up once logged in.
+These include the ability to make, edit and delete bookings.
+Customers will add a username along with a password.
+When making a booking a phone number is to be added to the form.
+All of the information is stored on a database.
+This is a heroku postgres database which is secured using a secret key.
+This key cannot be found anywhere in the source code and is stored in heroku along with the database url.

 ## Book An Appointment